chriscainx/lambdaR/README.md

 In above, the higher-order function is `Filter` and the passed function is `function(x) x %% 2 == 0`.

 In such case, **lambda expressions** are very useful in some other languages.
-Lambda expressions make a function description more concise.
+Lambda expressions make description of functions more concise.

 In Python, you can describe a function to pass, like `lambda x: x % 2 == 0`.